brainsatplay/brainsatplay/docs/docs/old/advanced-topics/03-extend-the-brainstorm.md

 // ...

 ```
-With these changes, you should recieve the following message in the Chrome developer console:
+With these changes, you should receive the following message in the Chrome developer console:

 ![Console Login Response](../../../static/img/03-extend-the-brainstorm/login.png)